Colombia, ELN rebels start six-month ceasefire | Law-Order

 The ELN negotiations have advanced further than any of Petro's other peace-building efforts.
 The government called off a ceasefire with criminal organization the Clan del Golfo - also known as the Gaitanista Self-defense Force of Colombia (AGC) - in March over the group's alleged involvement in violent protests by informal miners.

-Though Rueda in February said the government would also start talks with the Segunda Marquetalia, a FARC dissident faction which returned to arms after accusing the state of not honoring the 2016 accord, there has been no confirmation of potential negotiations.
+Though peace commissioner Rueda in February said the government would also start talks with the Segunda Marquetalia, a FARC dissident faction that returned to arms after accusing the state of not honoring the 2016 accord, there has been no confirmation of potential negotiations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)